Getting started with Browser monitoring

 })

-Checkly currently supports using Chromium or Chrome with Playwright Test and Playwright library, with Chromium being the default browser for all checks.
+Checkly currently supports using Chromium or Chrome with Playwright, with Chromium being the default browser for all checks.
 Read more about using Chrome.

 Breaking down a Browser check step-by-step